Find out what happens at an arbitration hearing when you face off with the insurance company over your personal injury claim.

 The arbitrator will ask you to make an opening statement.
 Sometimes, when the sides have already submitted an arbitration statement, the opening statement is “waived,” meaning both sides agree to skip that part of the hearing.

 If you make an opening statement, keep it short and to the point.

 Your opening statement should not discuss the specific details of your injury or previous negotiations with the claims adjuster.
 You’ll have plenty of time to make your case during the presentation of evidence.
 It’s best to limit your opening statement to a brief overview of the facts.

-Example: Arbitration Hearing Opening Statement
+Example of an Arbitration Hearing Opening Statement

 “I was seriously injured in a car accident on January 18 of this year, when I was hit from behind by Ms. Penelope Smith.
 My neck and back injuries were extensive, as was my pain and suffering.
 The insurance company and I were unable to reach an agreement on the amount of compensation necessary to fairly settle my claim.
 Today I intend to present evidence to support my claim that fair compensation for my damages should be $10,000.
 Thank you.”